mohitraval26/STDP_Learning_Rule_SNN/README.md

 Subsequently, the recorded data is analyzed to understand network dynamics, including firing rates of neurons and the evolution of synaptic weights under STDP.
-Finally, a comparison is made by training a Convolutional Neural Network (CNN) model on the same dataset, recording execution times, and comparing the time taken for STDP in SNN with Forward and Backward Propagation in CNN.
+Finally, a comparison is made by training an Artificial Neural Network (ANN) model on the same dataset, recording execution times, and comparing the time taken for STDP in SNN with Forward and Backward Propagation in ANN.

 ## Results
-This project demonstrate the effectiveness of the developed Spiking Neural Network (SNN) model with Spike-Timing Dependent Plasticity (STDP) compared to a traditional Convolutional Neural Network (CNN) on the Iris dataset.
+This project demonstrate the effectiveness of the developed Spiking Neural Network (SNN) model with Spike-Timing Dependent Plasticity (STDP) compared to a traditional Artificial Neural Network (ANN) on the Iris dataset.

 Analysis reveals dynamic firing rates and synaptic weight evolution in the SNN, showcasing its biological realism.